MetaDocencia/SitioWeb/content/en/Proyecto/kitco/index.md

   caption:
   alt_text: "Illustration of a person with an astronaut helmet peeking out of a box"
 linktitle: Cohort Kit
-summary: Instructions and guidelines for using and adapting useful models and templates for the development of the structure and infrastructure of training cohorts in Open Science.
+summary: Instructions and resources for developing training cohorts in Open Science.
 title: Cohort Kit
 spellcheck: true
 authors: